babyfish-ct/graphql-ts-client/codegen-properties.md

 |
 +----+-scripts
 |    |
-|    \------codegen.js // Your script that use code generator
+|    \------codegen.js // Your node script that use code generator
 |
 \----+-src
      |
-     \------generated // You want to generate code here
+     \------__generated // You want to generate code here
 ```
-for this direactory structure, you should specify it as "../src/generated"
+for this direactory structure, you should specify it as "../src/__generated"

 ## recreateTargetDir
 Indicates whether the target directory should be deleted before generating code so that the unnecessary files will be removed when the GraphQL schema of server is changed.